Redempt1onzzZZ/redempt1on-website/src/data/about.md

     - Fuzzing for everything (software and hardware), Fuzzing with LLMs

 # News
-*June 06, 2025*🎉 Our research paper "OptionFuzz: Fuzzing SMT Solvers with Optimized Option Exploration via Large Language Models" was accepted by ICSME 2025.
+*Jun 06, 2025*🎉 Our research paper "OptionFuzz: Fuzzing SMT Solvers with Optimized Option Exploration via Large Language Models" was accepted by ICSME 2025.
 Congrats to Yuhao.

-*June 06, 2025*🎉 Our research paper "RMGenie: An LLM-Based Agent Framework for Open Source Software README Generation" was accepted by ICSME 2025.
+*Jun 06, 2025*🎉 Our research paper "RMGenie: An LLM-Based Agent Framework for Open Source Software README Generation" was accepted by ICSME 2025.
 Congrats to Xing.

 *Apr 01, 2025*🏅 We (Hass Lab) won the 1st place at [HACK@DATE 2025](https://hackthesilicon.com/date25/).